magictracks/magictracks-api/README.md

    ```
    cd path/to/knittingmachine-api; npm install
    ```

-3. Start your app
+3. generate your self-signed https certifications (for dev purposes only)

     ```
+    SEE: /config/make-cert.md
+    ```

+4. Start your app in development mode

+   ```
-   npm start
+   npm run dev
    ```

 ## Loading dummy data